nilsou/nilsou.github.io/source/_posts/2013-08-21-objective-c-blocks-syntax.markdown

 </pre>
 is a <font color="66CCFF">block</font> <font color="FD9A00">that</font> <font color="9A9A9A">takes a long as an argument</font> <font color="FD9A00">returns a</font> <code><font color="722CFD">int</font></code>.

-This is how you where the syntax for block declarations comes from.
+This is where the syntax for block declarations comes from.
 Now you already know that there are other syntaxes that you need to remember in order to use blocks: the one used to define a block literal, and the one to pass the block to an Objective-C method.

 ### Abstract declarator
 A declarator is made up of 2 things: an abstract declarator in which you insert the identifier.